-3.4.1 Reimbursive Travel Allowance (Section 8(1)(b) and Paragraph (cC) of the Definition of Remuneration, Fourth Schedule)
+3.4.1 Reimbursive Travel Allowance (section 8(1)(b) and paragraph (cC) of the definition of remuneration, Fourth Schedule)

 Reimbursements calculated using the actual business kilometres travelled are not regarded as being a travel allowance, regardless of the rate per kilometre used or the distance travelled.

-From March 2018, 100% of the portion of the reimbursive travel allowance that exceeds the prescribed rate per kilometre of R3.61 (rate per kilometre for the simplified method, fixed by the Minister of Finance by notice in the Gazette) is included in remuneration and subject to PAYE.
+From March 2018, 100% of the portion of the reimbursive travel allowance that exceeds the prescribed rate per kilometre (rate per kilometre for the simplified method, fixed by the Minister of Finance by notice in the Gazette) is included in remuneration and subject to PAYE.

-The portion of the reimbursive travel allowance that does not exceed the prescribed rate per kilometre of R3.61 is excluded from remuneration and not subject to PAYE.
+The portion of the reimbursive travel allowance that does not exceed the prescribed rate per kilometre is excluded from remuneration and not subject to PAYE.